 Gardening offers so many opportunities for young children whether they have a large open space to explore, or a few containers on a patio, the benefits are plentiful.

-1) Gardening is a multi-sensory activity & is available throughout the year.
+1) Gardening is a multi-sensory activity for all ages to enjoy.

 2) It's a pleasurable experience that can create memories that last a lifetime.

 3) Children can choose what they wish to grow, & take ownership of their gardening project.

 4) It offers an opportunity to ponder, wonder & appreciate the beauty of nature.